 Older children in their teens usually moved away to where they found work.
-Communal or family support networks of women were probably less common than today, belives Burgess.
+Communal or family support networks of women were probably less common than today, believes Burgess.
 Women, like men, contributed to the family’s economic outcome – when they were away, dad was looking after the children.

-A servey of living conditions in the Midlands and North of England reports that men were “taking care of the house and children and busily engaged in washing, baking, nursing, and preparing the humble repast for the wife, who is wearing her life away toiling in the factory”.
+A survey of living conditions in the Midlands and North of England reports that men were “taking care of the house and children and busily engaged in washing, baking, nursing, and preparing the humble repast for the wife, who is wearing her life away toiling in the factory”.

 This meant that throughout the 17th and 18th century about a quarter of all single parents were fathers.